 - Accomplishments.
 Has the company launched any new products or services during the market bubble?
 Have there been changes to management, accolades provided by regulatory agencies, or any other notable activities?

 Now, compare your findings.
-During the four quarters before the market bubble, did revenue and earnings consistently tick upward?
+During the four quarters before the stock market bubble, did revenue and earnings consistently tick upward?
 Was there any notable increase or decrease in debt during this period?

 If revenue and earnings were headed up and debt was heading down, you’ve found a company worth paying closer attention to.
 Also, think about how the company’s accomplishments will lead to opportunities in the future.
-If they developed new products, will they be relevant after the bubble pops?
+If they developed new products, will they be relevant after the bubble bursts?